7 Customer Acquisition Cost (CAC) Statistics For eCommerce Stores

 Digital stores can also leverage data-driven marketing strategies more effectively than brick-and-mortar retailers.
 Through precise targeting and optimization tools, online stores can find qualified leads at lower costs.

-The scalability of online marketing further contributes to this CAC advantage, as eCommerce brands can quickly adjust tactics based on performance metrics.
+The scalability of online marketing further contributes to CAC optimization, as eCommerce brands can quickly adjust tactics based on performance metrics.
+Brands that invest in visitor identification can strengthen the identity and signal layer behind growth, turning anonymous traffic into addressable audiences while improving match rates, retargeting performance, and acquisition efficiency.

-7) Successful small eCommerce brands often spend under $10,000 monthly on CAC
+7) Successful small eCommerce brands often keep monthly acquisition budgets lean while monitoring CAC closely

-Small eCommerce brands that achieve success typically maintain their customer acquisition costs below $10,000 per month.
+Small eCommerce brands that achieve success often maintain lean monthly acquisition budgets while tracking CAC at the per-customer level.
 This budget constraint forces these companies to be strategic with their marketing efforts.

 Efficient brands achieve these numbers by focusing on high-converting channels rather than spreading budgets too thin.
 Many successful stores calculate their cost-effective acquisition strategies by dividing total marketing costs by new customers gained.